xuanming/xuanming-core/memo/main.md

     their own extension or some specific frames.
 *   Modules in extensions should have their own configuraion, which could be listed in the command.
+*   Setup a `default.yml` file for the default configuraion in the extension.
+Do not write any default configuraion in the program.
 *   Plugin types:
     1. Frame.
 Route, converter, layout and js.
 Optional depends on helper.
 Ember.js is an example of frame.